Andrew Bogut: Golden State Warriors (2012–2016)

 On 13 March 2012, Bogut and Stephen Jackson were traded to the Golden State Warriors in exchange for Monta Ellis, Ekpe Udoh and Kwame Brown.
 According to the Warriors, he underwent surgery in April to "clean out loose particles and bone spurs in the ankle".
-He sat out the 2012–13 preseason, but played in four of the first five regular season games, averaging just 6.0 points and 3.8 rebounds.
+Bogut sat out the 2012–13 preseason, but played in four of the first five regular season games, averaging just 6.0 points and 3.8 rebounds.
 He was then declared out indefinitely.
-He received Regenokine treatment to aid his recovery in late November, and it was also revealed that his procedure in April was more serious microfracture surgery than previously thought.
-Bogut returned on 28 January 2013, recording 12 points, 8 rebounds, 2 assists and 4 blocks in a road win over the Toronto Raptors.
-On 2 May 2013, in Game 6 of the first round of the playoffs, Bogut recorded playoff career-highs of 14 points and 21 rebounds.
+Bogut received Regenokine treatment to aid his recovery in late November, and it was also revealed that his procedure in April was more serious microfracture surgery than previously thought.
+Bogut returned on 28 January 2013, recording 12 points, eight rebounds, two assists, and four blocks in a road victory over the Toronto Raptors.
+On 2 May, during Game 6 of the first round of the playoffs, Bogut recorded playoff career-highs of 14 points and 21 rebounds.
 He also became the first Warriors player with 20 playoff rebounds since Larry Smith had 23 on 12 May 1987 against the Los Angeles Lakers.

 On 25 October 2013, Bogut signed a three-year, $36 million contract extension with the Warriors.
-Despite another injury-riddled season in 2013–14, Bogut still finished 10th in NBA Defensive Player of the Year voting and became the first player in franchise history to average at least 10 rebounds per game while shooting 60 percent from the field.
+Despite another injury-riddled season in 2013–14, he still finished 10th in NBA Defensive Player of the Year voting and became the first player in franchise history to average at least 10 rebounds per game while shooting 60 percent from the field.